fatima-Sami55/personalportfolio/README.md

 ## 📬 Contact

-Feel free to reach out via [my email](mailto:samifatima975@gmail.com) if you have feedback or suggestions!
+Feel free to reach out via [samifatima975@gmail.com](mailto:samifatima975@gmail.com) if you have feedback or suggestions!

 ## 📄 License